Alabama Firecrackers

 Instructions

-• Empty cracker boxes into a large Ziploc bag and cover with the olive oil.
+• Place the crackers into a large Ziploc bag and cover with the olive oil.
 Coat the crackers with the oil and sprinkle in the spices.

 • Seal the bag and turn it over and over until the crackers are all well and evenly coated.

-• Leave at room temperature in the sealed bag overnight, turning it over every so often.
+• Leave at room temperature in the sealed bag for up to 8 hours or overnight, turning it over every hour or so to keep the flavors even.

 Nutrition